Para-Methoxyamphetamine: History

-PMA first came into circulation in the early 1970s, where it was used intentionally as a substitute for the hallucinogenic properties of LSD.
-It went by the street names of "Chicken Powder" and "Chicken Yellow" and was found to be the cause of a number of drug overdose deaths (the dosages taken being in the range of hundreds of milligrams) in the United States and Canada from that time.
+PMA was first described in the scientific literature by T. Patrick and colleagues by 1946.
+It first came into circulation as a recreational drug in the early 1970s, where it was used intentionally as a substitute for the psychedelic drug LSD.
+The drug went by the street names of "Chicken Powder" and "Chicken Yellow" and was found to be the cause of a number of drug overdose deaths (the doses taken being in the range of hundreds of milligrams) in the United States and Canada from that time.
 Between 1974 and the mid-1990s, there appear to have been no known fatalities from PMA.

 Several deaths reported as MDMA-induced in Australia in the mid-1990s are now considered to have been caused by PMA, the users unaware that they were ingesting PMA and not MDMA as they had intended.
 There have been a number of PMA-induced deaths around the world since then.

 In July 2013, seven deaths in Scotland were linked to tablets containing PMA that had been mis-sold as ecstasy and which had the Rolex crown logo on them.
-Several deaths in Northern Ireland, Particularly East Belfast were also linked to "Green Rolex" pills during that month.
+Several deaths in Northern Ireland, Particularly East Belfast, were also linked to "Green Rolex" pills during that month.

-In 2014, 2015 and early 2016, PMA sold as ecstasy was the cause of more deaths in the United States, United Kingdom, Netherlands, and Argentina.
+In 2014, 2015, and early 2016, PMA sold as ecstasy was the cause of more deaths in the United States, United Kingdom, Netherlands, and Argentina.
 The pills containing the drug were reported to be red triangular tablets with a "Superman" logo.

 The Red Ferarri pills are a new press of the Superman logo tablets that were reported to be found in Germany and Norway from 2016 to 2017.